mrets/Operating-Procedures/rt/index.md

 <ul>
   <li>Formal Definition: With respect to any Certificate, Beneficial Ownership Rights means any contractual or other right to direct or control the sale or other disposition of, or the Retirement of, such Certificate or (ii) any contractual or other right to receive the benefits of such Certificate or any proceeds from the sale or other disposition of such Certificate.</li>
   <li>M-RETS Uses: All retirements for the benefit of an individual owner for a general environmental reason (i.e. company purchasing RTCs to green their thermal operations).
 Within this Retirement type there are additional options in the "Reason" drop down box.
 One of the reasons is utility retirement on behalf of all customers.
-This Reason should be selected when a utility is looking to make a voluntary retirement that can be applied to all customers.<li>
+This Reason should be selected when a utility is looking to make a voluntary retirement that can be applied to all customers.</li>
   <li>An Additional Details field is provided to allow the User to provide specific information about the sale (i.e. customer name, retirement year) Note: Compliance or Green-e Voluntary programs should not use the Beneficial Ownership retirement type.
 All state compliance retirements should use the Compliance Retirement Type.
 Green-e Voluntary Retirements should use the Green-e Thermal Certified Voluntary Market Sale Retirement Type.</li>
   </ul>